An exact algorithm for the static pricing problem under discrete mixed logit demand

+\textbf{G2.} In this part, we focus on evaluating the impact of simplified assumptions on the quality of the solution.
+One possible way to simplify the pricing model is by assuming that the price sensitivity is customer-independent (as suggested in \cite{GeerBranch}).
+Mathematically speaking, this simplification reduces the dimensionality of $\beta^p$ from $\mathbb{R}^{C\times N}$ to $\mathbb{R}^C$.
+To investigate the effect of this simplification, we restrict ourselves to three columns of $\beta^p\in \mathbb{R}^{C\times N}$, which we refer to by Classes 1, 2, and 3.

+To assess the impact of this simplification, we evaluate the optimal prices obtained by restricting ourselves to these three classes on the revenue function of the parking case study (where $\beta^p\in \mathbb{R}^{C\times N}$).
+Table \ref{Tab:GB assumption} displays the results obtained from this analysis.
+As the table illustrates, the optimal prices obtained are not optimal in all cases and can be far from optimal in some cases.
+Thus, neglecting customer-specific price sensitivity in modeling the problem can result in solutions that may not even be locally optimal, indicating the importance of considering customer-specific price sensitivity in the problem's modeling.

-As mentioned, the original distributions of $\beta_{AT}$ and $\beta_{FEE}$ are continuous, while above-mentioned results are achieved by considering a single value (mean value) of these parameters.
-Thanks to LiBiT, we are able to integrate a discrete mixed logit model within our pricing problem, i.e., to discretize the distribution and approximate the integral.
+As mentioned, the original distributions of $\beta_{AT}$ and $\beta_{FEE}$ are continuous, while the above-mentioned results are achieved by considering a single value (mean value) of these parameters.
+Thanks to \ahmadreza{CoBiT}, we are able to integrate a discrete mixed logit model within our pricing problem, i.e., to discretize the distribution and approximate the integral.